For an overview of the Carbon Reduction Sprint, visit SustainablePittsburgh.org/sprints.

 Will my organization’s performance in the sprint be kept confidential?

 Sustainable Pittsburgh takes the confidentiality of your information seriously.
-Your contact information and all answers and documentation that you provide in response to the program’s questions remain entirely confidential.
+For participants of the Sustainable Pittsburgh Workplace Program, your contact information and all answers and documentation that you provide in response to the program’s questions remain entirely confidential.
 This is never shared with the public or any entity outside of Sustainable Pittsburgh.
 This data is used strictly for verification, for awarding points, and to aggregate program results across participants.

 The points earned by organizations that do not appear on the leaderboard are not public.
 However, this information is viewable by other organizations participating in the sprint.